 No contact or head impact activities

-Medical clearance is always required before the athlete’s return to unrestricted practice, training or competition.
+Medical clearance is always required prior to the athlete's return to unrestricted practice, training or competition.

-Check with the sport organization and school for the specific steps that should be followed.
+Check with your sport club and school for the specific steps that you should follow.

 Remember: